 Numbers 3, 5, and 7 of Ju'er Hutong are the former residence of Rong Lu (1836-1903), a minister of the late Qing Dynasty who was appreciated by Empress Dowager Cixi.
 Numbers 3 and 5 were listed as officially protected monuments and sites in 1988.
 Number 7 was the Afghan embassy.

-At the end of the 1980s, a part of the siheyuans of Ju’er Hutong were remolded, and this program obtained World Habitat Awards from the United Nations.
-However it wasn't popular everywhere.
-In recent years, there have been a multitude of foreigners who like Beijing gathering in Ju’er Hutong to appeal for keeping the hutong’s original appearance.
+At the end of the 1980s, some of the siheyuans of Ju'er Hutong were remodeled, and this program obtained World Habitat Awards from the United Nations.

-- Location: start from Jiaodaokou South Avenue to Nanluogu Xiang, Dongcheng District
+- Location: the lane stretches from Jiaodaokou South Avenue to Nanluogu Xiang

 - Buses: 90, 104, 108, 113, 612, or 758 to Jiaodaokou South

-The literal meaning of Liulichang is "colored glaze factory".
-There were royal kilns in Liulichang Street providing the glaze materials for imperial palaces, mansions, and gardens.
+Liulichang literally means "glazed glass factory."
+Royal kilns in Liulichang Street provided glaze materials for imperial palaces, mansions, and gardens.
 That is why it is called Liulichang.

-Liulichang Street is a well known cultural hutong in Beijing and even China.
+Liulichang Street is a well known cultural hutong in China.

 - Location: near Peace Gate (Hepingmen), running from west to east from Nanliu Xiang to Yanshou Street and intersecting South Xinhua Avenue, Xuanwu District